sethtrei/Team1-Fixed-By-Team3/README.md

 ### is_ghost_in_range()
 This function simply checks every space adjacent to (not including diagonals), to see if any of those spaces contain a ghost.
 If they do, the function returns true, otherwise it returns false.

+### get_valid_moves()
+get_valid_moves() is responsible for returning an arraylist of coordinates which show you which direction PacMan can move in.
+This function takes into account the ghosts on the map as well as the walls/borders.

 ## Ghost Class

 ### move()